Magician and actor Ricky Jay, of 'Boogie Nights,' dies at 72

 His one-man shows played to packed audiences, where his sleight-of-hand artistry impressed even fellow magicians.
 In one famous trick, he would pierce a watermelon with a card flung through the air.

-He also wrote several books on magicians and their craft, including "Dice: Deception, Fate and Rotten Luck."
+He also wrote several books on games, magic and magicians, including "Dice: Deception, Fate and Rotten Luck."

 Jay was fond of stories of oddball characters, gamblers and con men in history, and wrote a book celebrating the artistry of Matthias Buchinger, an 18th-century German magician born without legs and hands.

-A collection of Buchinger artifacts collected by Jay was featured in an 2015 exhibit at New York's Metropolitan Museum of Art.
+Buchinger artifacts collected by Jay were featured in a 2015 exhibit at New York's Metropolitan Museum of Art.

+"The breadth of his knowledge and appreciation for magic and the allied arts was truly remarkable," fellow actor and magician Neal Patrick Harris tweeted.
+"Such sad news, such a profound loss."

 Jay frequently worked with the playwright David Mamet, who produced his one-man show "Ricky Jay & His 52 Assistants."
 That sold out all its New York City performances and won an Obie Award for off-Broadway theater productions.